MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Accessing and viewing the Governance log
   - Accessing and viewing the Manage snapshot reports page

-- **App/instance admin:** Has permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific app or instance of an app selected.
+- **App/instance admin:** Has full or read-only permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific app or instance of an app selected.
 For example, you give a user admin permission to your Box European instance.
 The admin will see only data that relates to the Box European instance, whether it's files, activities, policies, or alerts:

   - Activities page - Only activities about the specific app
   - Alerts - Only alerts relating to the specific app
-  - Policies - Can view all policies and can edit or create only policies that deal exclusively with the app/instance
+  - Policies - Can view all policies and if assigned full permissions can edit or create only policies that deal exclusively with the app/instance
   - Accounts page - Only accounts for the specific app/instance
   - App permissions - Only permissions for the specific app/instance
   - Files page - Only files from the specific app/instance